A collaboration is only as good as its collaborators.

 Jane Rothwell AIT

 Jane grew up in Carrboro, NC and earned a Bachelor of Environmental Design in Architecture and Bachelor of Architecture from North Carolina State University.
 A love of the mountains led her to Montana, where she joined Miller Roodell Architects.
 Outside of work, Jane enjoys hiking, camping and traveling to the closest city with a good concert.

 Alex Webber AIA, NCARB

 Raised in rural Indiana, Alex grew up for a deep respect of local, vernacular architecture rooted in its landscape.
 After graduating with a Bachelors of Architecture from Ball State University, he traveled westward to complete his Masters of Architecture at the University of Oregon’s Portland campus.
 Alex joined Miller Roodell Architects with experience in residential, commercial and general contracting.
 Inspired by tactile connections between people, landscapes, and design; Alex spends his time exploring the wilderness through hiking, snowboarding, rafting, fishing and biking.

 Paul Calabro AIT

 Paul grew up in the Northeast, where he earned a Bachelor of Fine Art from Syracuse University.
 He spent years working as a carpenter on custom homes, until a love of high wild places and a girl from Montana brought him West.
-He joined Miller Roodell Architects alongside working his way through Montana State University’s School of Architecture.
-When he’s not at his desk, Paul is trail running with his huskies, alpine climbing in Montana’s mountains, or slowly renovating his house.
+He hung up his tool belt, joined Miller Roodell Architects, earned his Master of Architecture from Montana State University, and never looked back.
+When he’s not at his desk, Paul is trail running with his huskies, alpine climbing & backcountry skiing in Montana’s mountains, or slowly renovating his house.